KnightAsterial/Battlecode-2018/README.md

 ## Notes
 * If getting a "time out after 50 seconds -> killed" error, a solution isn't known yet but people recommend to reduce API calls and it seemed to help
+* from sprint tornament: healers + strong ranger micro is the way to go
+* worker replication is soooo strong, way to go

 # Scaffold for Battlecode 2018